Buprex/hello-world/README.md

 # hello-world
-First and foremost Github project of SebasDuranona!
+First Github project of SebasDuranona!
+This is my first time in this place and I've been coding for about 15 days.
+I hope I can keep getting better.